 Let’s talk about inventory and growth.

-How do you plan for this coming 4th quarter?
+How do you plan for the coming Q4 and tax season?
 I don’t have a crystal ball, but I do have some words of caution.
 While it may feel like anything at Amazon will sell, realize that that comes with some risk.
 Risks such as Amazon changing the rules of the game, unemployed folks not shopping, shipping delays, etc. Be sure that you’re not over-extending yourself and getting into a debt situation when you don’t have the cash reserves to navigate the unknown.
 A bridge loan to cover a payment until a deposit hits is not too risky.
 A new product that may not get to the warehouse until the last minute is risky, especially if you borrowed the money and will be paying it back after the holidays when sales slow down.

 Build your cash reserves.